Last Updated on August 5, 2023 by Christine Kaaloa

 Samosa masala (pictured below) is the masala stuffing of a samosa over a kachori sabzi bread.

 Where to eat samosa masala: Deckers Lane, BBD Bagh.

 Indian chai in Kolkata is a sweet, milky tea often served in clay earthen pot cups.
 The clay pots can be disposed after drinking or you can save yours for a souvenir.

 Jhal Muri is a very popular street snack of spicy puffed rice chaat .
 Each vendor has their own masala mix from chopped onion, coriander, green chills, lime and chana dal, roasted peanuts, cucumber, etc… mixed with tamarind sauce, lime and mustard oil.
 It’s mixed in a steel bowl It’s spicy to pleasantly mild and refreshing.

-Touring Street Food with Kolkata Food Walk
+A Volunteer Kolkata Street Food Tour with Kolkata Food Walk

 But it was true.

 Kolkata Food Walk is all about taking travelers to famous local food chefs and small local eateries.
 They’ll take you to the back alleys of the city so that you feel the local sense of the city.
 But for travelers who are reluctant to eat foods they are uncertain of, it’s a wonderful way to eat from street hawkers and cafes, worry-free and having a local guide take you to popular local spots is invaluable.
 Kolkata Food Walk’s local guides are volunteers, some are students working towards their PHDs, but they are passionate about their own city, its food and cuisine.
 You’ll “go dutch” and you pay for what you eat, but you’ll hardly feel a dent in your wallet.